Two characters are being introduced to each other for the first time. However the first introductee has a really wacky name

 - Veronica Mars: Mr. Happy Fists is actually named . . .
 Mr. Happy Fists.
 Word of God: one of the writer's favorite jokes.

-- Jay Leno does a Tonight Show segment on these showing up in newspaper ads.
+- Jay Leno used to do a segment from The Tonight Show on these showing up in newspaper ads.

 - Played with in Community, when Jeff makes up a class and teacher that he names "Professor Professorson," insisting, "It's Dutch!
 I think it means Professor!"

 - Played with in The Colbert Report.
-The crawl on the bottom of the screen showing donors to Colbert's Super PAC apparently included a "Suq Madiq", who apparently has a father named Liqa Madiq and a mother named Munchma Quchi.
-Colbert proceeded to break character and laugh uncontrollably. (it's even the page image in Corpsing)
+The crawl on the bottom of the screen showing donors to Colbert's Super PAC apparently included a "Suq Madiq", who apparently has a father named Liqa Madiq and a mother named Munchma Quchi (she kept her maiden name).
+Colbert proceeded to break character and laugh uncontrollably.
+(It's even the page image in Corpsing.)

 - Colbert referred to Suq Madiq and Munchma Quchi again in the April 4, 2012 episode along with other donors Harry Balsac and Apoop Mapanz.